 Takénobu is the moniker for Cellist and Composer Nick Takénobu Ogawa.
-He has been a touring member of Kishi Bashi and is a composer for NPR's Invisibilia, Netflix's Last Chance U, and the upcoming documentary 42 Grams by Jack Newell about michelin star chef Jake Bickelhaupt.
+He has been a touring member of Kishi Bashi and is a composer for NPR's Invisibilia, Last Chance U, and 42 Grams by Jack Newell about Michelin star chef Jake Bickelhaupt available on Netflix.

 In live performance he is joined by Kathryn Koch, who holds a Masters degree in Violin Performance and plays regularly with the Atlanta Symphony Orchestra, the Atlanta Opera, and Chattanooga Symphony and Opera.

 "Seeing Takénobu live is a visceral experience, as his skilled cello playing integrated with his smooth vocals take the listener to another place." - Kevin Triebsch, AXS.com